 - Viruses: Viruses are tiny infective agents that reproduce inside living cells.
-Infectious diseases caused by viruses include the flu, common colds, and AIDS.
+Infectious diseases caused by viruses include the flu, the common cold, and AIDS.

 - Fungi: Fungi are living organisms that can cause disease in various parts of the body.
 Infectious diseases caused by fungi include athlete’s foot, ringworm, yeast infections, and infections in the lungs or nervous system.

-- Parasites: Parasites live and feed on another organism.
-Infectious diseases that are caused by parasites included malaria, giardiasis, and toxoplasmosis.
-Some are spread to mosquito bites (eg. malaria), others can be transmitted from animal feces (eg. toxoplasmosis).
+- Parasites: Parasites live and feed on other organisms.
+Infectious diseases that are caused by parasites include malaria, giardiasis, and toxoplasmosis.
+Some are spread by mosquito bites (eg. malaria), while others can be transmitted from animal feces (eg. toxoplasmosis).

 - Protozoa: These are small parasites that live in the water and live off of other organisms, such as humans.

-Here are some of the most common types of infectious disease:
+Here are some of the most common types of infectious diseases:

-- Influenza (the flu): more severe than a cold, includes symptoms of fever, body aches, extreme tiredness and dry cough.
-Spread in respiratory droplets of coughs and sneezes.
+- Influenza (the flu): More severe than a cold, influenza includes symptoms such as fever, body aches, extreme tiredness, and dry cough.
+It is spread in respiratory droplets when an infected person coughs or sneezes.

-- Norovirus: common symptoms are diarrhea, vomiting and stomach pain.
+- Norovirus: Common symptoms of norovirus are diarrhea, vomiting, and stomach pain.

-- Bloodborne pathogens: viruses carried by blood like hepatitis, HIV/AIDS.
+- Bloodborne pathogens: These are viruses carried by the blood, including hepatitis and HIV/AIDS.

 Diagnosis And Treatment

-Diagnosis usually involves lab tests, such as blood and urine test, throat swabs, stool sample, and spinal tap.
+Diagnosis usually involves lab tests, such as blood and urine tests, throat swabs, stool samples, and spinal taps.
 In some cases, imaging (eg. x-rays) and biopsies are involved as well.

 How Are Infectious Diseases Spread?

 - Direct Contact: Some diseases, like the flu or strep throat, can spread from person to person through coughs, sneezes, touch, and kisses.
-Sexually transmitted diseases pass through the exchange of body fluid through sexual contact sometimes even when symptoms are not present.
-Other infections, such as rabies, may be spread to a person by the scratch or bite of an animal.
-Others, such as toxoplasmosis may be spread through animal feces.
-Certain diseases, such as STDs can be passed from the mother to her unborn child through the placenta or during childbirth through the vagina.
+Sexually transmitted diseases pass through the exchange of body fluid through sexual contact, sometimes even when symptoms are not present.
+Other infections, such as rabies, may be spread to a person by the scratch or bite of an infected animal.
+Others, such as toxoplasmosis, may be spread through animal feces.
+Certain diseases, including STDs, can be passed from the mother to her unborn child through the placenta or during childbirth through the vagina.

-- Insect Bites: Many infectious diseases spread through the bite of animals, such as mosquitos, fleas, lice, and ticks, that carry the infection.
+- Insect Bites: Many infectious diseases spread through the bite of animals (mosquitos, fleas, lice, and ticks) that carry the infection.
 Certain mosquitoes carry the West Nile virus, dengue virus, and malaria parasite.
 Some ticks carry the Lyme disease-causing bacterium.